Courses

 Repeatable, maximum of 4 times.

 Situational leadership laboratory is for extended cadets that have completed the AFROTC curriculum but have not finished their degree.
 This provides an opportunity to continue growing as a leader in supervisory and mentorship positions while assisting the cadre with planning and controlling of all upper-level AFROTC military activities.
 Extended cadets will have the opportunity to work directly with cadre on special projects and duties that further prepare them for life as an active duty officer.
 Full participation in all events will be determined based on student's physical and medical eligibility.
-Membership as a cadet in AFROTC recommended.
+Membership as a cadet in AFROTC required.
 Offered on a satisfactory-fail basis only.
 (Typically Offered: Fall, Spring)